Published April 13, 2021 • 3 minute read

 When you purchase an auto insurance policy, you also receive a companion document—the insurance card.
-You keep this in your car to produce as proof of insurance in the event of an accident or traffic stop.
+You keep this in your vehicle to produce as proof of insurance in the event of an accident or traffic stop.
 Likewise, when you purchase a general liability policy, you should also procure a certificate of insurance that you can use to prove the insured status of your business when entering into new contracts.

 Just as an insurance card is a small, compact version of an otherwise lengthy contract, a certificate of insurance contains all of the most pertinent details of your general liability policy on a standardized, single-page form.
 The most commonly used type of COI is the ACORD 25 form.